Rules to Better AI-Generated Media - 10 Rules

 Traditionally, UI wireframes have been made with tools like Figma, Excalidraw, Balsamiq, or pen and paper.
 Generative AI tools now streamline the process.
 We can use Prompt Engineering to create a Proof of Concept (PoC) or translate a design to code with the click of a button!

-Video: v0 by Vercel: Create UI Components from Text & Images!
-(6 min)Here is a longer example of someone using v0.dev to generate a calculator UI and then trying to replicate the same UI by hand: V0 coded a calculator 30x faster than me (17 min)
+Video: Build a fullstack app in 7 minutes with v0 (Figma to code)!
+(7 min)Here is a longer example of someone using v0.dev to generate a calculator UI and then trying to replicate the same UI by hand: V0 coded a calculator 30x faster than me (17 min)

 Boilerplate